 The concept of a flywheel slowly gaining momentum and speed perfectly describes the kind of consistent effort that needs to go into developing your professional referral sources.
 Those who fail at building relationships with professional referral sources are usually not consistent.
 It is the consistent, little pushes toward developing a relationship with your referral sources that will enable you be successful.

 So where do you begin?
 The first step before you begin marketing to referral sources is to identify which sources you want to target.
 Below is a large list of potential referral sources that should be more than enough to get you started.

 The professional referral sources you choose pursue may vary based on factors like your current networking connections, which sources are available near you, or other factors relating to your business.

-If this list has you feeling overwhelmed, consider the following data from the 2016 Home Care Benchmarking Study.
-In our 2016 survey, we asked participants for their top revenue-generating referral sources as well as the percentage of revenue they accounted for in 2015.
+If this list has you feeling overwhelmed, consider the following data from the 2020 Home Care Benchmarking Study.
+In our 2020 survey, we asked participants for their top revenue-generating referral sources as well as the percentage of revenue they accounted for in 2019.
 The results can help you identify which sources are most effective to pursue.
-The 2016 Study also goes into further detail on how these stats break down for home care businesses that bill at least $2.4 million in annual revenue.
-To purchase a digital download of the 2016 Home Care Benchmarking Study, visit benchmarking.homecarepulse.com
+The 2020 Study also goes into further detail on how these stats break down for home care businesses.
+To purchase a digital download of the Home Care Benchmarking Study, visit benchmarking.homecarepulse.com.

 Tips for Marketing to Professional Referral Sources